nickstarform/nkrpy/README.md

 nkrpy
 -----

-This is my own personaly python files that can be useful.
-They are not guaranteed to work.
-Just things I tend to use a lot.
+Originally was just a collection of python programs that I
+    found myself using repeatidly.
+Migrating a lot of more efficient modules and made more general.